 About Bob Gordon

-Shiny black fruit is larger and sweeter than the species.
-Ranch is a good pollenizer.
+Shiny black fruit is larger and sweeter than the wild species.
 May have some resistance to Japanese beetles.
 Discovered 1999 in Osceola, Missouri, by Bob Gordon, among others.
+Ranch is a good pollenizer.

 About Elderberry

 Large, flat clusters of fragrant white blossoms in early summer, followed by glossy dark purple to black berries in drooping clusters in fall.
-Prune suckers as they appear to control spread.
 Elderberries are rich in fiber and antioxidants but must be picked ripe and cooked to avoid gastrointestinal distress.
-Good for jams, syrups, and wine.
-Do not eat the stems, leaves or roots.
-Not self-fruitful, needs a pollenizer.
+Do not eat the stems, leaves, or roots.
+Partially self-fruitful.
+Spreads through root suckers.
 The species is a plant native to Minnesota.

 Pot Size & Price